 CCBTP Summer Undergraduate Fellowship in Computational Cancer Biology

-The application deadline for the Summer 2018 program is Friday, February 9, 2018.
+The application period for the Summer 2018 program has ended.
+The deadline was February 9, 2018.

 Click here to download application instructions.

 Funded by Cancer Prevention and Research Institute of Texas (CPRIT) RP170593

 Program Dates: May 30 – August 3, 2018

 Our Computational Cancer Biology Training Program offers selected summer research undergraduates the chance to work one-on-one in labs with postdoctoral fellows who have mentors at the interface of two different research disciplines: one computational and one biological.
 This unique program offers you the opportunity to gain an interdisciplinary outlook on the problems presented in fundamental cancer research.